Diya Kallivayalil, PhD

 Director of Research and Development, CHAAP

-Dr. Snyder is a clinical trauma psychologist and healthy equity researcher.
-She completed her 50-50% clinical-research postdoctoral fellowship at CHA/Harvard Medical School with time divided between the Victims of Violence Program (final cohort) and the Population Health Department.
-Prior to receiving her doctorate from Long Island University, Dr. Snyder received two global health degrees from Columbia University; a MPH in Public Health & Humanitarian Assistance and MA in Global Mental Health & Trauma.
-Sara’s global health projects include a: 1) RCT in Jordan’s Za’atari Refugee Camp & urban pockets assessing psychosocial case management; 2) formative evaluation of a psychosocial & livelihoods support program for former Lord’s Resistance Army child soldiers; 3) monitoring & evaluation plan to assess literacy & numeracy gains for programs in Rwanda resettlements; 4) grant to increase mental health care access for women in the UAE; 5) re-design of HoNOS for a Middle Eastern Refugee population; and 6) pilot normative study of the Rorschach in Rwanda, Uganda, and Tanzania.
-Her domestic work focuses on equitable mental healthcare access, capacity building, measurement/treatment adaptation, and forensic medical evaluations for asylum seekers.
+Dr. Snyder is a clinical trauma psychologist, health equity researcher, and Part-Time Instructor in Psychology in the Department of Psychiatry at Harvard Medical School.
+She completed a dual clinical-research postdoctoral fellowship at Cambridge Health Alliance (CHA)/Harvard Medical School, dividing her time between the Victims of Violence Program and the Department of Population Health.
+Dr. Snyder later completed a research fellowship at Massachusetts General Hospital/Harvard Medical School.
+She holds a doctorate from Long Island University and two global health degrees from Columbia University: a Master of Public Health in Humanitarian Assistance and an MA in Global Mental Health & Trauma.
+Her global health work spans a variety of projects, including: 1) RCT in Jordan’s Za’atari Refugee Camp & urban pockets assessing psychosocial case management; 2) formative evaluation of a psychosocial & livelihoods support program for former Lord’s Resistance Army child soldiers; 3) monitoring & evaluation plan to assess literacy & numeracy gains for programs in Rwanda resettlements; 4) grant to increase mental health care access for women in the UAE; 5) re-design of HoNOS for a Middle Eastern Refugee population; and 6) pilot normative study of the Rorschach in Rwanda, Uganda, and Tanzania.
+Her domestic work focuses on equitable mental healthcare access, capacity building, measurement/treatment adaptation, and forensic medical evaluations for asylum applicants.

 Barbara Ogur, MD